Who We Are – The People Behind Casa Loltún

 13

-So every piece of furniture is handmade by artisans from Mérida, often from old Mexican wood like Tzalam (Mayan walnut) or Parota (burl wood).
-The decorative elements are also typical of Mérida, for example the knotted wall curtains.
+So every piece of furniture is handmade by local artisans in Mérida, often using reclaimed Mexican hardwoods like Tzalam (Mayan walnut) or Parota (burl wood).
+The decorative touches are also typical for Mérida – like the hand-knotted wall hangings you'll see throughout the house.

 Website Statistics for Our Story